michael-neuhold/survey-service-backend/_doc/documentation.md

 The `MongoDB Atlas` instance is configured as a replica set consisting of three nodes.
 Backups are disabled because we are using the free tier; they are automatically enabled when selecting any other tier/plan.

-The `PostgreSQL` replica set consists of two nodes that are located in different regions.
-The `Cloud SQL Engine` automatically transitions to the secondary region in the case of an outage of the primary region.
+The `PostgreSQL` replica set consists of two nodes that are located in different zones.
+The `Cloud SQL Engine` automatically transitions to the secondary zone in the case of an outage of the primary zone.
 Backups are also enabled.

 ## NoSQL